eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/submit.rst

    that are installed in our :ref:`clusters <supercomputers>` you have to ``load`` its module.

-   An application Module_. is used to create the specific environment need by the application.
+   An application Module_. is used to create the specific environment needed by your application.

    The following table [1]_ show useful commands about modules.